|Salary||$23.12 - $28.88/hour; $4,007.47 - $5,005.87/month; $48,089.60 - $60,070.40/year|

 Veterans DD214 (if applicable)|

-The eligible list created by this recruitment may be used to fill future vacancies for both temporary/extra-help and permanent positions.
+The eligible list established from this recruitment may be used to both temporary/extra-help and permanent positions in various County departments as the arise, subject to position requirements.

-Temporary/Extra Help assignments are limited to working 28 hours per week with a cap of 1,000 hours or 960 hours for CalPERS retired annuitants in a fiscal year and are not eligible for benefits.
+*Temporary/Extra-help assignments are limited to 28 hours per week with a cap of 999 hours or 960 hours for CalPERS retired annuitants in a fiscal year and are not eligible for benefits.
 Extra-help appointments made from this eligible list may transition to permanent status, should vacancies arise.

 For more information regarding the benefits Placer County has to offer, please visit Placer County's Human Resources website.